 Birmingham Surgical Trials Consortium

-Clinical Director of Birmingham Surgical Trials Consortium (BiSTC).
+Tom is Director of Birmingham Surgical Trials Consortium (BiSTC).
 The BiSTC is funded by the Royal College of Surgeons of England to develop new surgical clinical trials, widening participation in trials and train the trialists of the future.

 Inflammatory Bowel Disease

 Tom’s specialist clinical interest is in inflammatory bowel disease (IBD).
 He was Chief Investigator of the NIHR Research for Public Benefit (RfPB) funded ACCURE-UK feasibility trial.
 This has been followed more recently with the NIHR EME-funded ACCURE-UK 2 trial, which is the UK arm of an international RCT being conducted alongside colleagues at Academisch Medisch Centrum, Amsterdam.
 ACCURE-UK 2 is exploring the clinical effectiveness of therapeutic appendicectomy to reduce disease activity in Ulcerative Colitis.

 In addition to this clinical research, Tom also sits on the Inflammatory Bowel Disease sub-committee of the Association of Coloproctology of GB&I (ACPGBI) and the National Inflammatory Bowel Disease Clinical Advisory Group of the Royal College of Surgeons & ACPGBI.
 He has been an invited clinician stakeholder in a variety of clinical guideline update groups, both in the UK and Europe.